-· diversifying our investments in real estate across hospitality, multi-family, and multi-tenant industrial asset types;

-· diversifying our investments in real estate assets across multiple geographic locations including different markets and sub-markets in which our real estate assets are located;

-· diversifying our investments in real estate assets across assets at differing points of stabilization, and in varying states of cash flow optimization; and

-• maintaining financing relationships with a diversified mix of lenders (differing size and type), including large national banks, local community banks, private equity lenders, and insurance companies.
+- · diversifying our investments in real estate across hospitality, multi-family, and multi-tenant industrial asset types; - diversifying our investments in real estate assets across multiple geographic locations including different markets and sub-markets in which our real estate assets are located; - · diversifying our investments in real estate assets across assets at differing points of stabilization, and in varying states of cash flow optimization; and - maintaining financing relationships with a diversified mix of lenders (differing size and type), including large national banks, local community banks, private equity lenders, and insurance companies.

-Noncontrolling Interests in Consolidated Real Estate Partnerships

-We report the unaffiliated partners' interests in the net assets of our consolidated real estate partnerships as noncontrolling interests within the accompanying consolidated statements of changes in stockholders' equity.
-Noncontrolling interests consist of equity interests held by limited partners in consolidated real estate partnerships.
+Noncontrolling Interests in Consolidated Real Estate Partnerships equity interests held by limited partners in consolidated real estate partnerships.
 We attribute to noncontrolling interests their share of income or loss of the consolidated partnerships based on their proportionate interest in the results of operations of the partnerships, including their share of losses even if such attribution results in a deficit noncontrolling interest balance within our equity and partners' capital accounts.